Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-When players offer $p_b$ and $p_s$, let $T_1$ denote the time it takes for type $\theta_1$ to finish conceding and let $c_b$ denote the probability with which the buyer concedes at time $0$, both of which depend on the buyer's posterior belief about the seller's type.
-Type $\theta_2$ cannot profit from demanding any $p_s$ that is less than but close to $1$ and then waiting for the buyer to concede.
-This implies that
+Second, type $\theta_2$ cannot profit from demanding any $p_s$ that is strictly less than but close to $1$ and then never conceding to his opponent.
+In order to formally state this incentive constraint, we start by introducing a few extra notation.
+Fix players' offers $p_b=\min\{p_{\theta_1},\theta_2\}$ and $p_s$.
+Let $T_1$ denote the time it takes for type $\theta_1$ to finish conceding and let $c_b$ denote the probability with which the buyer concedes at time $0$, both of which depend on the buyer's posterior belief about the seller's type.
+Type $\theta_2$'s incentive constraint implies that